cloudnativelabs/kube-router/docs/user-guide.md

 - Restart the container runtime

 For an e.g manifest please look at [manifest](../daemonset/kubeadm-kuberouter-all-features-hostport.yaml) with necessary changes required for `HostPort` functionality.

+## IPVS Graceful termination support

+As of 0.2.6 we support experimental graceful termination of IPVS destinations.
+When possible the pods's TerminationGracePeriodSeconds is used, if it cannot be retrived for some reason the fallback period is 30 seconds and can be adjusted with `--ipvs-graceful-period` cli-opt

+graceful termination works in such a way that when kube-router receives a delete endpoint notification for a service it's weight is adjusted to 0 before getting deleted after he termination grace period has passed or the Active & Inactive connections goes down to 0.

 ## BGP configuration